 Regina graduated with a Bachelor of Architecture and Urbanism from the Federal University of Pernambuco, Brazil, in 2013, and completed her MSc in construction engineering and management under Dr. Al-Hussein's supervision in December, 2016.
-Her research interests include energy-efficiency, daylighting, high performance buildings, sustainable buildings, and sustainable architecture design.
-Her MSc studies involved research in collaboration with the Product Development department at Civeo, a modular manufacturer with operations in Edmonton, as well as research with Landmark Group of Companies, a major Edmonton-based home builder using a panelized building approach.
-Her thesis research explored the impact of building codes on energy performance and construction cost for new housing by developing a methodology to identify least-construction-cost approaches to achieve higher energy-efficiency requirements of building codes.
-She is currently pursuing a doctoral degree under the supervision of Dr. Al-Hussein and Dr. Yuxiang Chen.
+Her research interests include physical demand analysis, ergonomics, ergonomic risk assessment, and virtual reality applied to operational tasks in industrialized construction, as well as energy-efficiency and high performance buildings.
+Her MSc studies involved research in collaboration with the Product Development department at Civeo, a modular manufacturer with operations in Edmonton, as well as research with Landmark, a major Edmonton-based home builder using a panelized building approach.
+Regina's MSc thesis research explored the impact of building codes on energy performance and construction cost for new housing by developing a methodology to identify least-construction-cost approaches to achieve higher energy-efficiency requirements of building codes.
+She is currently pursuing a doctoral degree focusing on ergonomic analysis and virtual reality (VR) applications for industrialized construction under the supervision of Dr. Al-Hussein and Dr. Xinming Li.

 - Master of Science in Construction Engineering and Management (2017), University of Alberta, Edmonton, Canada.